 Ms. Meade graduated from Iona College with a B.A. in Psychology and an M.B.A. in Organizational Behavior.

-Ms. Murro is the Chief Human Resources Officer for Helen Keller Services.
+Ms. Murro is the Chief Administrative Officer for Helen Keller Services.
 Ms. Murro is an executive team leader with over 20 years’ progressive experience working across all areas of Human Resources.
 Prior to being appointed to the Chief Human Resources Officer position, she held the position of Director of Human Resources at the Helen Keller National Center for DeafBlind Youths and Adults (HKNC).
 Ms. Murro currently oversees all aspects of Human Resources management for the organization including recruitment, organizational development, benefits and compensation, training and employee development, safety and labor relations.

 Before joining HKNC, Ms. Murro was the Human Resources Manager at Bertelsmann Direct North America, the largest direct-to-consumer distributor of media products in the United States.
 She was responsible for HR services to over 1,000 employees and held several Human Resources roles of increasing responsibility including staffing, employee relations and employee engagement.